 Asking the property owner or real estate agent to see any geologic report prepared for the site.

 Checking the files of local government for consulting reports for nearby sites.
-Also, most fault investigations required by the Alquist-Priolo Act are on file at the Department of Conservation's California Geological Survey office in San Francisco.
+Also, most fault investigations required by the Alquist- Priolo Act are on file with the California Geological Survey.

 Researching maps and data on active faults at technical libraries at the California Geological Survey, U.S. Geological Survey, and universities.

-Hiring a consulting geologist to provide a preliminary assessment of the fault-rupture hazard for a specific site (see the Yellow Pages).
+Hiring a licensed geologist to provide a preliminary assessment of the fault-rupture hazard for a specific site.

 OPTION 1: Online downloads.